NoahLeVoir/sql-challenge/README.md

 This ReadMe file

+The bonus section is intentionally left blank

-The following is the prompt that was given for this homework assignment
+The following is the prompt that was given for this homework assignment:

 ## Background